English as a Second Language (ESL) - Home Tutoring for Adult Newcomers

 English Language Tutoring for the Ottawa Community provides individualized and accessible English as a Second Language training at no charge for eligible newcomers who cannot attend regular ESL classes.

-Volunteer tutors go into the learners' homes to teach practical English for day-to-day life, based on a personalized curriculum developed by our ESL Education Counsellors.
+Volunteer tutors teach practical English for day-to-day life, based on a personalized curriculum developed by our ESL Education Counsellors.
 Topics include buying food, taking the bus, visiting the doctor, speaking to a child’s teacher, talking on the phone, reading mail and flyers, accessing social services, using the library, searching for housing, preparing for the citizenship tests, preparing for a job interview, job specific vocabulary, and much more.

 To qualify for our services you must be: